Capital gains tax: Spain

 Realised capital losses can be offset against future capital gains for up to 4 years following the year of realisation.

 Sri Lanka

-Currently, there is no capital gains tax in Sri Lanka.
+As of February 2026, Sri Lanka enacted a low increasing the capital gains tax rate for individuals to 15% (up from 10%).

 Sweden

 Capital gains tax in Sweden is up to 30% on realized capital income.

 There is no capital gains tax on net capital gains made in an ISK (Investeringssparkonto or "Investor Savings Account"), but no offsetting or writing off of capital losses against other income either.
-Instead, ISK's are taxed yearly as 30% of the assumed gains which is determined based on the current interest levels.
+Instead, ISKs are taxed yearly as 30% of the assumed gains which is determined based on the current interest levels.
 As of 2021, the tax is at the minimum level of 0,375% of the total account balance.